 Hello everyone, and welcome.
 Today I am going to be talking about my latest Star Wars Armada purchase, the Imperial Escort Carrier.

 I will post images of all the upgrades contained within the Imperial Escort Carrier box, as well as share a few thoughts on how they might play in a game.
 Sadly, I have been unable to play this game for a while, but I am hoping that will change soon.
 So, onto the Imperial Escort Carrier.
-And I should inform you, this post contains affiliate links.

 So, the Imperial Escort Carrier is a medium class vessel in the Imperial Starfleet in Star Wars Armada.
 As I noted in the video this was a bit strange for me as historically, the ship is a rebel vessel from the book Truce at Bakura, by Katherine Tyers available HERE, and in the 90s videogame Star Wars: Supremacy (I believe it was called Star Wars: Rebellion outside the UK, and is available on Steam under that name right now – it is a fun strategy game, though graphics are somewhat dated).
 However, the Imperial Escort Carrier re-entered the Star Wars Universe as a Bomber Carrier in the TV Show Rebels, and as such became part of the Star Wars Armada Imperial Starfleet.